discordeno/discordeno/site/docs/nodejs/Structures/components.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---
 # Create Components
 With the depreciation of the `message intent`, components will play an increasingly important role in the future.
 Discord released a lot of new components.
 Of course, this opens up completely new possibilities.
 On the one hand, it improves the user experience and, on the other hand, the interactions can be handled by the dev easily.

 To take advantage of this, we'll go into more detail on how to use them.

-As already mentioned in the Embed Guide, we also recommend using raw api data to create a component.
+As already mentioned in the Embed page, we also recommend using raw api data to create a component.

 Although this could be uncomfortable for some users, so we are elaborating, how to use our `Components` template, which can be found [here](https://github.com/discordeno/discordeno/tree/main/template/nodejs/structures/Component.js).

 ## Different Components: